polin0m/lockdownd-ios613-with-sync/README.md

 - iPhone 4S 6.1.3 (maybe was working just fine with [this](https://github.com/iPh0ne4s/iOS-5-6-Hacktivation) but i don't really know don't have 4s and can't test)
 - iPod Touch 5 6.1.3
+- Maybe will work on any 6.x, test and create an issue for me to expand this list

 ## What this file does

 - Bypasses activation on devices running iOS 6.1.3